19 Pretty Flowers for a Cutting Garden

 Also called garden stock and gillyflower, the blooms of stock grow tall and as a tight cluster.
 The flower clusters might make the plant a little heavy, so you may need to stake it in the garden.
 Cut stock when about two-thirds of the blooms are open and it should do well in a vase.

-Why we love it: The best part about including stock in your flower arrangement is the sweet and spicy scent.
+Why we love it: The best part about including stock in your flowers for a cutting garden is the sweet and spicy scent.
 Some say it smells like cloves.

 (Centaurea cyanus, annual)

 You might know this beauty as cornflower.
 And if you’re familiar with it, you probably love how easy it is to grow.
 They are prolific growers that require very little care but offer many rewards.
 Bachelor’s buttons make pretty dried flowers, too!

 Why we love it: Bachelor’s buttons are beautiful and long-lasting as flowers for a cut garden.
 Their large variety of lively colors will add brightness to any arrangement.
 Look for them in blue, pink, red, white and purple.

 Besides cornflower, you’ll love these pretty blue flowers for every garden.

 ROSEMARY CALVERT/GETTY IMAGES